fcsarthur/fcsarthur/README.md

 - ❤ Passionate about music, aviation, psychology and astronomy

-- 🚴‍♂️ I love cycling, drawing, cooking and landscape photographing in my spare time
+- 🚴‍♂️ I love cycling, drawing, cooking and photographing landscapes in my spare time

 - 💬 Ask me about C#, <span>ASP.NET</span> Core or DevOps.
 Or anything that might result in a deep and cool conversation